dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 f_star = minimize(expected_growth_rate, ...)
 ```

-Applying this process to our data set results in the following model fit and investment criteria:[^fn:footnote-on-finding-f_star]
+Applying this process to our data set results in the following model fit and investment criteria:[^footnote-on-finding-f_star]

 ![]({{ "/assets/what-is-the-posterior/posterior-predictive.png" | absolute_url }})